Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Abstract

-\bf{ Abstract. } This paper considers a joint survival and mixed-effects model to explain the survival time from longitudinal data and high-dimensional covariates.
-The longitudinal data is modeled using a nonlinear effects model, where the regression function serves as a link function incorporated into a Cox model as a covariate.
-In that way, the longitudinal data is related to the survival time at a given time.
-Additionally, the Cox model takes into account the inclusion of high-dimensional covariates.
-The main objectives of this research are two-fold: first, to identify the relevant covariates that contribute to explaining survival time, and second, to estimate all unknown parameters of the joint model.
-For that purpose, we consider the maximization of a Lasso penalized likelihood.
-To tackle the optimization problem, we implement a pre-conditioned stochastic gradient to handle the latent variables of the nonlinear mixed-effects model associated with a proximal operator to manage the non-differentiability of the penalty.
-We provide relevant simulations that showcase the performance of the proposed variable selection and parameters' estimation method in the joint modeling of a Cox and logistic model.
+We consider a joint survival and mixed-effects model to explain the survival time from longitudinal data and high-dimensional covariates in a population.
+The longitudinal data is modeled using a non linear mixed-effects model to account for the inter-individual variability in the population.
+The corresponding regression function serves as a link function incorporated into the survival model.
+In that way, the longitudinal data is related to the survival time.
+We consider a Cox model that takes into account both high-dimensional covariates and the link function.
+There are two main objectives: first, identify the relevant covariates that contribute to explaining survival time, and second, estimate all unknown parameters of the joint model.
+For the first objective, we consider the estimate defined by maximizing the marginal log-likelihood regularized with a $\ell_1$-penalty term.
+To tackle the optimization problem, we implement an adaptive stochastic gradient to handle the latent variables of the non linear mixed-effects model associated with a proximal operator to manage the non-differentiability of the penalty.
+We rely on an eBIC model choice criterion to select an optimal value for the regularization parameter.
+Once the relevant covariates are selected, we re-estimate the parameters in the reduced model by maximizing the likelihood using an adaptive stochastic gradient descent.
+We provide relevant simulations that showcase the performance of the proposed variable selection and parameter estimation method in the joint model.
+We investigate the effect of censoring and of the presence of correlation between the individual parameters in the mixed model.